-Join Couchsurfing to see Alexia’s full profile.
+Join Couchsurfing to see A.’s full profile.
 It’s free!

 "Struggle to sketch the flow that already exists intact in mind" (J. Kerouac)

-Me: a 36 year-old female from Canada who now lives in Berlin.
-Before that I was an honorary Londoner (;-P) after 13 years residence.
+Canadian who now lives in Berlin.
+Before that I was an honorary Londoner (!) after 13 years' residence in the big smoke.

 Travels: I've explored England, Scotland, Spain, Germany, France, Mexico, Guatemala, America and a few bits of Canada.

 Beliefs: Definitely not a nationalist!
 I am a feminist who believe in equality for everyone and has often done charity or community work in the past.
-So sexists, racists, homophobes, ablists, classists etc need apply!
+So sexists, racists, homophobes, ablists, classists, animal haters, etc., need apply!